 The idea that neck problems can cause “pseudo angina” is not a new one.
+A case history was presented in the Journal of the American Medical Association in 1934.
 It is just an idea that many doctors are not aware of.
 We have seen this problem for decades.
 But, so you, the reader, know this is not a phenomenon of our own thinking, let’s look at some independent research.

 A 1997 paper in the American Academy of Family Physicians (1) by Dr. Patricia Wells of Scottsdale Memorial Hospital offered this explanation that your chest pain is from cervical spine instability.

 “Cervical angina is defined as pseudo angina that resembles true cardiac angina but originates from a cervical discopathy with nerve root compression.
 This condition, which is also referred to as pseudo angina, most commonly results from compression of the C7 nerve root.
 Several simple findings from the history and the physical examination help make the diagnosis, which can then be confirmed with magnetic resonance imaging and/or discography.
 Coexisting coronary artery disease must always be ruled out.
 Treatment includes intermittent cervical traction, physical therapy, nonsteroidal anti-inflammatory drugs, and muscle relaxants.
 If these measures fall to alleviate the patient’s pain, referral to a spine surgeon may be indicated.”